lorenzwinkler1/qest-paper-benchmark/README.md

 ### Setting up the Gurobi license (Optional, but recommended for reproduction)

 A `WLS Academic`-License will be required to use Gurobi.
 During license setup, a connection via an *academic network* is required.
+Later, a network connection (not necessarily academic) is required when running the tool (due to licensing reasons).

 - Create an account on gurobi.com with your academic E-Mail Adress
 - Via https://portal.gurobi.com/iam/licenses/request request a WLS academic license.